Peter A. Wollitzer Advocacy Award

 Notably, Ron has been a pioneer in the development of study abroad for community college students through his developing ways to combine affordability with quality, and effective curricula with high standards.
 A beloved mentor to many, Ron has helped to train a generation of education abroad professionals.
 The Forum’s Ron Koehn Conference Grant Award for Innovative Education Abroad Programs will honour Ron’s outstanding contributions to the education abroad field for many years to come.

-Grant recipients are expected to attend the entire conference, then submit a post-conference report on how the conference benefited them.
-The report must include a detailed expense sheet and be submitted within 30 days of the conference.
+Grant recipients are expected to attend the entire conference and submit a post-conference report on how the conference benefited them.
+The report must include a detailed expense sheet and scanned receipts, and be submitted within 30 days of the conference.
+The Forum will reimburse any receipts up to the amount that was awarded to the attendee.
+Upon receipt of this report, grant money will be bestowed.